 Before I started my travel in Southeast Asia for 3 months, I went to the clinic and got all the recommended vaccinations.
 I have to tell you honestly that I was a bit hesitant at first about getting the rabies vaccination.
 This was because I read more often and heard that many people do not take it and if you just be careful, you should be fine.
 But I’m glad I just took the rabies vaccine …

 After about 2 months of traveling I found myself in Cambodia, in Kampot to be precise.
-Kampot is a sleepy town with a handful of sights.
+The sleepy town of Kampot has a handful of sights.
 The accommodation where I stayed had basic huts next to the river.
 They had really tasty food and you had company of their cats.
 They regularly came to get a stroke and wanted to lie on your lap.

 I was more careful with the cats than I would be in the Netherlands.
 But as I noticed that these cuties really didn’t mean any harm, I let them crawl on my lap and pat them regularly.

 On my last day at the guesthouse, one of the cats stroked my legs and was eager to get petted.
 I lifted him up and he started purring and cuddling enthusiastically.
 Until he suddenly had enough and bit me in the chin.
 Well this is how cats can be.
 I laughed at the scene and walked back to my bungalow to pack my backpack.

 Until I suddenly realized that I had just been bitten by a cat in a high rabies risk country.
 I looked in the mirror and saw that the wound had started to bleed.
 I started to panic a bit and discussed with my travel companion what I should do now.

 We came to the conclusion that I should call the emergency number of my travel insurance and disinfect the wound.
 Calling turned out to be quite a challenge because it wasn’t possible to call the Netherlands.
 Fortunately, it worked with my travel companion’s phone.